Filling just one cubic yard with concrete and you need upwards of 4,000 pounds of concrete. That’s a lot to order, and it can be very expensive.

 Despite all of this, I really don’t think that it’s always necessary for you to get a contractor to do your concrete work for you.
 Contractors will increase the price of your project significantly.

-If you only need a few cubic yards poured, you and your family can probably do all of the floating and forming that you need to do on your own with the right planning and effort.
+If you only need a few cubic yards poured, you and your friends can probably do all of the floating and forming that you need to do on your own with the right planning and effort.

 If you plan to do a project on your own in the near future, here are some things that you should be thinking about: